Five Poisons: Ancient Chinese Five Poisons

 But in some variants toads were replaced by Jin Chan, and in other variants tigers are members of the 5 poisons.
 Tigers are then considered members of the five poisons because they are solitary animals and the Mandarin Chinese word for "solitary" has a similar pronunciation as the word for "poison".
 In some variations the tiger is not a member of the five poisons but is used to represent the Warring States period person Qu Yuan because he was born on a "tiger day".

 In Vietnam their variant of these amulets are used during the dragon boat festival.

+Wudu cakes

+The Wudu cake is a traditional food for the Dragon Boat Festival in north China.
+Wudu cakes are traditionally believed to have talismanic powers and are traditionally eaten to stay healthy and attract good fortune.
+Wudu cakes typically come in sets of five cakes with the design of each of the animals of the five poisons on them.

 Chinese Communist Party version

 According to commentators and government documents, the Five Poisons are five perceived threats to the stability of the rule of the Chinese Communist Party.
 These threat groups provide an alternative vision of China.
 Moreover, the reason they pose the threat is that they operate inside and outside China.
+One of the responsibilities of the Ministry of State Security is to gather intelligence and target the Five Poisons.